 In this week’s edition of the Variety Movie Commercial Tracker, powered by the TV advertising attention analytics company iSpot.tv, Columbia Pictures claims the top spot in spending with “Peter Rabbit.”

-Ads placed for the fantasy/adventure film had an estimated media value of $6.75 million through Sunday for 1,623 national ad airings on 45 networks.
-(Spend figures are based on estimates generated from Feb.
-5-11.
+Ads placed for the fantasy/adventure film had an estimated media value of $5.69 million through Sunday for 1,060 national ad airings on 31 networks.
+(Spend figures are based on estimates generated from Jan.
+22-28.
 Estimates may be updated after the chart is posted as new information becomes available.)
-Columbia prioritized spend across networks including Nick, NBC and Univision, and during programming such as SpongeBob SquarePants, the 2018 Winter Olympics and This Is Us.
+Columbia focused on a family-oriented audience, allocating spend across networks such as Nick, Cartoon Network and CBS and during shows including SpongeBob SquarePants, The Loud House and Teen Titans Go!.

-Notably, “Early Man” had the best iSpot Attention Index (126) in the ranking, getting 26% fewer interruptions than the average movie ad (interruptions include changing the channel, pulling up the guide, fast-forwarding or turning off the TV).
+Notably, “Winchester” had the best iSpot Attention Index (116) in the ranking, getting 16% fewer interruptions than the average movie ad (interruptions include changing the channel, pulling up the guide, fast-forwarding or turning off the TV).

 * TV Impressions – Total TV ad impressions delivered for the brand or spot.